rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Defining Pod affinity or anti-affinity using `matchLabelKeys` and `mismatchLabelKeys`

-Fields `matchLabelKeys` and `mismatchLabelKeys` are available in Pod affinity terms, enabling users to finely control the scope where Pods are expected to co-exist (Affinity) or not (AntiAffinity).
+The `matchLabelKeys` and `mismatchLabelKeys` fields are available in Pod affinity terms, enabling users to finely control the scope where Pods are expected to co-exist (Affinity) or not (AntiAffinity).
 These newly stable options complement the existing `labelSelector` mechanism.
 The affinity fields facilitate enhanced scheduling for versatile rolling updates, as well as